EVOKE: Emotion Vocabulary Of Korean and English: Dataset Construction

-To construct translational mappings (illustrated in Figure~\ref{fig1}), two Korean-English bilingual speakers judged whether each word has translational equivalents in the other language.
-A word is considered to have translational equivalents in another language when it can be translated to a single word form, i.e., a word exists in both languages to denote the same meaning.
-Two bilingual Korean-English dictionaries were consulted for translation, Korean to English and English to Korean \cite{krdict, naverdict}.
-In addition, definitions from Korean \cite{skld} and English monolingual dictionaries \cite{oed, cambdict} were compared to ensure accurate and rich semantic matching, especially when translations provided in bilingual dictionaries varied across sources or when forward and backward translation yielded inconsistent results.
+To construct translational mappings (illustrated in Figure~\ref{fig1}), two Korean-English bilingual speakers judged whether each word had translational equivalents in the other language.
+A manual translation approach was adopted to capture nuanced and precise meanings that are difficult to obtain through automatic translation.
+The translators consulted two bilingual Korean-English dictionaries (one Korean-to-English and one English-to-Korean) for translation \cite{krdict, naverdict}.
+In addition, definitions from Korean \cite{skld} and English monolingual dictionaries \cite{oed, cambdict} were compared to ensure accurate and semantically rich matching, especially when translations provided in bilingual dictionaries varied across sources or when forward and backward translation yielded inconsistent results.

+A word is considered to have a translational equivalent when it can be translated to a single word form (i.e., one or more words exist in both languages to denote the same meaning).
+Accordingly, lexical gaps were identified when (1) bilingual dictionary queries for words in one language only yielded multi-word expressions or idiomatic phrases in the other language,\footnote{Hyphenated forms were treated as single lexical items (e.g., \textit{cliché-ridden}).
+Korean words that may appear either as single words or with internal spaces were treated as single-word entries and were not considered as lexical gaps (e.g., \textit{사려 깊은} (\textit{saryŏkipŭn}) `considerate').} or when (2) back-translation produced inconsistent results.
+In the latter cases, the translators consulted additional native speakers and monolingual dictionaries to determine whether the dictionary equivalent reflected a true translational match that fully captured the meaning of the query word.

+Moreover, lexical gap was defined as the absence of a word for a concept in one language when such a word exists in the other (e.g., \citealp{janssen2004multilingual, li2024translation}).
+Therefore, gaps arising at the morphosyntactic level were not included, as those do not indicate the absence of conceptual or semantic content \cite{ivir1977lexical, lomas2018experiential, wierzbicka1999emotions}.\footnote{Some Korean verbs and nouns are systematically translated into English using \textit{be-} constructions (verb) and \textit{being-} constructions (noun).
+This creates gaps in verbs and nouns for English relative to Korean in a systematic way.
+See \citealt{bentivogli2000coping} for additional examples and discussion of morphosyntactic gaps.}